ALASdoo/wedoqa_com/content/home/about.md

 +++
 ## What sets us apart

-* Dedicated people and not the usual farm of workers
-* Amazing communication skills
-* Weekly brainstorming sessions where we include persons who are not part of the project to provide valuable input
+Our team consist of skilled and dedicated people with extensive domain of knowledge.
+We are continuously focused on innovation.
+What really set us apart are weekly brainstorming sessions where we include persons who are not part of the project to provide valuable input.
-* Suggestions on user interface improvements based on usability and user experience principals
-* Employ non IT personnel to get a feedback on how regular users see the product and what problems they may face while using it
+We also employ non IT personnel to get a feedback on how regular users see the product and what problems they may face while using it, to prevent a non user-friendly experience and rough start with end users.
+Profound testing is our imperative!
-* Jumping into the project at any phase of the product development lifecycle
+We can jump into the project at any phase of the product development lifecycle, because our team has amazing communication skills.
+Our company has several years of experience working with Startup.
-* We improve the product quality and help the software development stay on track
+Improve the product quality with us and make sure that your software development stays on track.
-* We provide free hosted issue tracker for our clients
+Free hosted tracker for our clients is provided!
-* Several years of experience working with Startups

 ## Our in house Selenium framework